 The idle speed set point is provided for engine warm-up or cool-down cycles.
 Idle speed may be set equal to or less than the rated speed set point.
 Idle is independent of the lower limit set point and may be set at a lower speed.
-Idle speed cannot be changed except through internal software adjustment of the idle speed set point.
-The idle speed setpoint is selected when the Rated contact is open, if the start reference is removed either by configuration or engine speed above start speed.
+Idle speed cannot be changed except through adjustment of the idle speed set point.
+The idle speed set point is selected when the Rated contact is open, and the engine speed exceeds the start speed setting.

-Closing the Rated contact ramps the speed set point from idle to rated, if the start reference is removed.
+Closing the Rated contact ramps the speed set point from idle to rated.

 Closing either the Raise or Lower contacts while ramping from idle to rated results in immediate cancellation of the idle to rated ramp.

 After acceleration to rated speed is completed, the raise and lower commands increase and decrease engine speed based on the raise and lower rate settings.
 The raise and lower commands will not increase the speed reference above the raise limit or below the lower limit.